sonos/pyFLAC/README.rst

 Read a WAV file and pass the audio through the encoder/decoder for the purposes of illustration. ::

     python passthrough.py

+This example asserts that the uncompressed data is exactly equal to the original signal.

 Supported platforms